Ballantrae Golf Club

 - Hours of Operation.
 Operating hours of the Club will be determined by the Club and will be set with the sole purpose of serving the Members and Guests in mind.

 - Sale of Goods.
-No articles of any kind shall be exposed for sale on Club property and no subscription papers shall be circulated nor advertisements displayed, except those pertaining to items available to the Members in the Clubhouse and Golf Pro Shop.
+No articles or services of any kind shall be exposed for sale on Club property and no subscription papers shall be circulated nor advertisements displayed, except those pertaining to items available to the Members and guests in the Clubhouse and Golf Pro Shop.